dbt-labs/docs.getdbt.com/website/docs/guides/sl-partner-integration-guide.md

 Please send us the following header with every query:

-'X-dbt-partner-source': 'Your-Application'
+`'X-dbt-partner-source': 'Your-Application-Name'`

-Additionally, it would be helpful if you also included:

-- The email and username of the person generating the query from your application
+Additionally, it would be helpful if you also included the email and username of the person generating the query from your application.
-- The version of dbt they are on.

 ## Use best practices when exposing metrics